 Now let me be 100% clear, I fully support the banning of Aetherworks Marvel.
 Having played against many variations of the deck over the past few weeks I have found you can draw the ultimate a god hand, and can still basically lose on turn 4 when Ulamog, the Ceaseless Hunger turns up to party.
-At its ‘high’ point, Marvel decks where taking up 35%+ of the standard meta game.
+At its ‘high’ point, Marvel decks were taking up 35%+ of the standard meta game.
 It made of predictable top 8 coverage, as games devolved into ‘who can find an Ulamog’ first (we all remember that Cardboard Crack comic strip).
 So, you may be asking yourself, why do you have an issue with Banned and Restricted announcement?
 Two words.
 Not Fun.

 In the June 13th update, Aaron Forsythe went into great detail about Marvels win rate, its share of the meta, and its impact on top level and in store play.
 Again, on the whole I agreed with what Aaron had to say.
-However, the big take away was that the reason for the banning was taking place was that after taking to standard players, the deck was deemed ‘not healthy or fun for Standard’.
+However, the big take away was that the reason for the banning taking place was that after talking to standard players, the deck was deemed ‘not healthy or fun for Standard’.
 This I feel is a dangerous precedent to set.

 The problem is that ‘fun’ is not a measurable quality.
 As a subjective term, it can’t be easily identified, nor agreed upon.
 What is fun for some, will not be fun for others, nor should it be.
 We are all different people and play this great game for a multitude of reasons.
 Some of us are very competitively minded, others grind out at their local store, and yet more play causally at their kitchen table.
 Therefore, it is very likely that we will all never agree on the ‘right’ way to play Magic.
 So, when Wizard’s state that they are banning a card because it is ‘not fun’, it will have a negative effect on some people’s experience of the game.